pen-lang/pen/doc/src/references/language/packages.md

 }
 ```

 Every application package must specify one and only one [system package](#system-packages) that links applications (e.g. the `Os` standard system package) in its [package configuration file](#package-configuration).
-However, application packages can specify system packages that do no link applications (e.g. the `Http` system package in the example above) as many as possible.
+However, application packages can specify system packages that do not link applications (e.g. the `Http` system package in the example above) as many as possible.

 ### Library packages

-Library packages are imported and used by other packages.
+Library packages contain functions and types that have _no_ side effects.
+They are imported and used by other packages.

 ### System packages

-System packages are similar to library packages but provide system interfaces to application packages.
+System packages contain functions and types that have side effects to provide system interfaces to application packages.
+The language currently provides the two standard system packages of `Os` and `OsSync`.

+Although they can be imported by library packages as well as application packages, then they are expected not to cause any side effects.

+if you want to write your own system packages, see [Writing system packages](/advanced-features/writing-system-packages.html).

 ## Package configuration